ogomez78/stripe_donation/README.md

 Installation
 1. Clone the module's repo: git@github.com:ogomez78/stripe_donation.git and place it in the 'modules/custom' directory
-2. Run "composer install" in the module folder
+2. Run "composer install" inside the module folder
 3. Enable the module
+4. Go to admin/config/services/stripe_api and set up your Stripe API keys and other preferences.
+Notice that this module comes with a set of keys already installed so that you can easily test the functionality.
+You can remove those and add your own as needed.

+Notes
-4. The module will create one new content type called 'Donation' along with these custom fields:
+The module will create one new content type called 'Donation' along with these custom fields:
   - field_donation_amount
   - field_address
   - field_email
   - field_other_amount
   - field_stripe_token
   - field_total_amount

-5. Go to admin/config/services/stripe_api and set up your Stripe API keys and other preferences.
-Notice that this module comes with a set of keys already installed so that you can easily test the functionality.
-You can remove those and add your own as needed.

 Currency support
 This module currently only supports transactions in USD.